 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and I am fully insured.

 I hold a Post Graduate Diploma in Counselling Psychology – a qualification which is accredited by the BACP.
 I also have a BA (Hons) degree in Psychology.

 I am also qualified as an Acceptance and Commitment Therapy or ACT therapist.
 This is a relatively recent and strikingly effective type of therapy described as being "amongst the most significant new approaches to behaviour change of the past three decades." - and builds on the principles of Cognitive Behavioural Therapy (CBT)

 I have worked in a variety of counselling roles gaining experience in a broad range of issues:

-- As a bereavement counsellor at a large hospice I supported people struggling to cope with the challenges of grief, loneliness, guilt, depression and anxiety.
+- As a bereavement counsellor at a large hospice I helped a variety of clients of all ages cope with their grief.

 - My time as a workplace counsellor in the NHS involved working with people to deal with workplace stress, bullying, anxiety and depression.

 - My role as sexual violence counsellor encompassed working with men and women who had experienced childhood sexual abuse, rape, and domestic abuse.

 - As an alcohol support counsellor I counselled people struggling with unhealthy patterns of alcohol use to help them reduce or stop drinking and to help them understand their reasons and triggers for drinking.